-The Philadelphia Adult Literacy Alliance supports efforts that advance the cause of adult literacy in Philadelphia.
+The Philadelphia Adult Literacy Alliance (PALA) supports efforts that advance the cause of adult literacy in Philadelphia.
 The alliance encourages connectedness and resource sharing among adult education providers and relevant stakeholders.

 Currently, the alliance has over 200 members who represent more than 80 agencies that serve adult learners in Philadelphia.
 Alliance members are administrators, instructors, and volunteers that deliver workforce development and literacy services throughout the Philadelphia region.

 Tara Mullen – ChairMs.
 Mullen is the Executive Director of JEVS hireAbility and Workforce Development at JEVS Human Services.
 She holds a Master’s Degree in Education from Temple University and has over 15 years of experience working in collaboration with non-profit agencies serving Philadelphia’s most exciting populations of young people and persons with a disability.
 In her current role, Ms. Mullen oversees all JEVS disability employment programs as well as JEVS out-of-school youth programs breaking down silo’s within JEVS Human Services.
 Tara believes adult education is the key to providing opportunities for all Philadelphian’s to become self-sufficient and successful.